ianmackers99/capstone/README.md

 ### Navigating this repo

 - /code - contains the code to run the model.
 Begin with **Capstone Final Code Notebook.ipynb**.
-- /code/tools - contains tools to update the Numpy arrays each week and output them as plain text for review
 - /data - contains the Numpy arrays for each week of the project
 - /documentation - contains a **Datasheet for the dataset** and a **Model Card** for the model
 - /queries and results - contains a spreadsheet with a tab showing the query and result for each function each week and the improvement over time
-- /queries and results/LLM prompts - contains the prompts used with LLMs in weeks 8-12

 ### Input and Outputs